nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 {
-  published: "2024-10-19 18:07",
+  published: "2024-11-24 12:00",
-  tags: [],
+  tags: ["javascript", "canvas", "dos"],
   toc_depth: 2,
 }

 # Notes on ray casting

 These are my interactive notes on [ray casting](https://en.wikipedia.org/wiki/Ray_casting).
 Ray casting is an obsolete method for rendering 3D scenes (more like 2.5D).
-It was used probably most notably in [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D).
+It was used in several games in the early 90s, probably most notably in [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D).
+While it was quickly replaced by more sophisticated approaches to 3D rendering (no, [Doom does not use ray casting](https://en.wikipedia.org/wiki/Doom_engine), although it does share some of the same limitations as ray casting engines), it remains a pretty simple way of producing the illusion of a 3D world.

-On this page I'll be presenting the basics of rendering simple 3D environments using ray casting.
-I'll also describe extensions like textures and sprites, as well as an approach to rendering walls, floor, and ceiling at different height levels.
+On this page, I'll present the basics of rendering simple 3D environments using ray casting.
+I'll also describe extensions like textures and sprites and an approach to rendering walls, floors, and ceilings at different height levels.
 All the examples are implemented in TypeScript (but can easily be adapted to other languages) with demos rendered onto a 2D HTML canvas.
 All the source code is available on [GitHub](https://github.com/nielssp/raycasting-notes).

 I would also suggest reading [Lode's Computer Graphics Tutorial](https://lodev.org/cgtutor/raycasting.html) which is where I've learned the basic techniques.